-Exhibit Number Description of Exhibit 3.1 (1) Amended and Restated Certificate of Incorporation of the Company 3.2 (1) Amended and Restated Bylaws of the Company 4.1 (2) Form of the Company's Common Stock Certificate 4.2 (3) Investor Rights Agreement dated as of June 1, 2007 4.3 (3) Warrant dated June 1, 2012 issued by the Company to Silicon Valley Bank 4.4 (2) Form of Warrant Agreement dated September 30, 2013 issued by the Company to the representative of the underwriters and certain of its affiliates in connection with the closing of the Company's initial public offering.
-4.5 (4) Form of Warrant issued to Square 1 Bank under the Loan and Security Agreement by and between the Company and Square 1 Bank 10.1 (5) First Amendment to Loan and Security Agreement dated as of May 11, 2015 by and between the Company and Square 1 Bank 31.1 Certification of Chief Executive Officer pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934 31.2 Certification of Chief Financial Officer pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
+3.1 (1) Amended and Restated Certificate of Incorporation of the Company 3.2 (1) Amended and Restated Bylaws of the Company 4.1 (2) Form of the Company's Common Stock Certificate 4.2 (3) Investor Rights Agreement dated as of June 1, 2007 4.3 (3) Warrant dated June 1, 2012 issued by the Company to Silicon Valley Bank 4.4 (2) Form of Warrant Agreement dated September 30, 2013 issued by the Company to the representative of the underwriters and certain of its affiliates in connection with the closing of the Company's initial public offering 4.5 (4) Form of Warrant issued to Square 1 Bank under the Loan and Security Agreement by and between the Company and Square 1 Bank 10.1# (5) Non-Employee Director Compensation Policy, as Amended and Restated Effective January 28, 2016 10.2 (6) Third Amendment to Loan and Security Agreement dated as of February 29, 2016 by and between the Company and Pacific Western Bank (as successor to Square 1 Bank) 31.1 Certification of Chief Executive Officer pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934 31.2 Certification of Chief Financial Officer pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document

-(1) Incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on September 30, 2013.

-- (2) Incorporated by reference to the Company's Amendment No. 3 to Registration Statement on Form S-1 filed with the SEC on August 16, 2013. - (3) Incorporated by reference to the Company's Registration Statement on Form S-1 filed with the SEC on May 24, 2013. - (4) Incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on May 28, 2014. - (5) Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed with the SEC on May 14, 2015.
+- (1) Incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on September 30, 2013. - (2) Incorporated by reference to the Company's Amendment No. 3 to Registration Statement on Form S-1 filed with the SEC on August 16, 2013. - (3) Incorporated by reference to the Company's Registration Statement on Form S-1 filed with the SEC on May 24, 2013. - (4) Incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on May 28, 2014. - (5) Incorporated by reference to the Company's Annual Report on Form 10-K filed with the SEC on March 10, 2015. - (6) Incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on March 1, 2016. - # Management contract or compensatory plan or arrangement.